pochunwu/pochunwu/README.md

 # 👋 Hello!
-This is Po-Chun!
+This is Po-Chun 🎉

 ## 🌟 About Me
 I'm a Master's student in Computer Science at UC San Diego, passionate about software engineering, machine learning, and building scalable systems.
 With hands-on experience in NLP, distributed systems, and robotics, I enjoy tackling complex problems and learning new technologies.
 When not coding, I love exploring the intersection of technology and society.